jspsych/jsPsych/docs/markdown_docs/plugins/jspsych-single-audio.md

 This plugin plays audio files and records responses generated with the keyboard.

-Audio files are played using the [WebAudio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API).
+If the browser supports it, audio files are played using the [WebAudio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API).
 This allows for reasonably precise timing of the playback.
 The timing of responses generated is measured against the WebAudio specific clock, improving the measurement of response times.
+If the browser does not support the WebAudio API, then the audio file is played with HTML5 audio.

 Audio files are automatically preloaded by jsPsych.